johnjmur0/Financial_Management/README.md

 So, while I do use it for my personal finances and as a sandbox for some demos like renv and R in VS Code, it's a public repo in order to display my love-hate relationship with R :)

 Feel free to reach out if you're a Mint user or an R user, though!

+P.S.
+I deleted this git history b/c there was some personal info which I've sinced moved out of the repo.